CDF-II $W$ Boson Mass Anomaly in the Canonical Scotogenic Neutrino-Dark Matter Model: The canonical SCOTOGENIC MODEL

 \section{The canonical SCOTOGENIC MODEL}

-In this section, we discuss in details the canonical Scotogenic model \cite{Ma:2006km} which is a simple extension of SM intimately linking the neutrino mass generation with WIMP dark matter.
-Since, the initial proposal, the scotogenic mechanism has proved immensely popular and many different extensions of the basic mechanism have been proposed over the years, for some recent works see~\cite{Rojas:2018wym,Bonilla:2018ynb,Avila:2019hhv,CentellesChulia:2019gic,Kang:2019sab,Srivastava:2019xhh,Leite:2019grf,Barreiros:2020gxu,Beniwal:2020hjc,Mandal:2021yph,Borah:2021rbx,Escribano:2021wud,Sarazin:2021nwo,deBoer:2021pon}.
+In this section, we discuss in details the canonical Scotogenic model~\cite{Ma:2006km} which is a simple extension of SM intimately linking the neutrino mass generation with WIMP dark matter.
+Since the initial proposal, the scotogenic mechanism has proved to be immensely popular and many different extensions of the basic mechanism have been proposed over the years, for some recent works see Refs.~\cite{Rojas:2018wym,Bonilla:2018ynb,Avila:2019hhv,CentellesChulia:2019gic,Kang:2019sab,Srivastava:2019xhh,Leite:2019grf,Barreiros:2020gxu,Beniwal:2020hjc,Mandal:2021yph,Borah:2021rbx,Escribano:2021wud,Sarazin:2021nwo,deBoer:2021pon}.
 However, the original Scotogenic model of Ma~\cite{Ma:2006km} still stands out for its simplicity and elegance.
-In it the SM symmetries are augmented with a new dark $\mathbb{Z}_2$ parity symmetry which should remain unbroken.
-Furthermore, the SM particle content is extended by just two type of ``dark sector'' particles; new $SU(2)_L$ doublet scalar $\eta$ and singlet fermions $N$ both of which are odd, while all SM particle are even under the $\mathbb{Z}_2$ symmetry.
+In the case of Scotogenic model, the SM symmetries are augmented with a new dark $\mathbb{Z}_2$ parity symmetry which should remain unbroken.
+Furthermore, the SM particle content is extended by just two types of ``dark sector'' particles: new $SU(2)_L$ doublet scalar $\eta$ and singlet fermions $N$ both of which are odd, while all SM particle are even under the $\mathbb{Z}_2$ symmetry.
 Owing to the presence of dark $\mathbb{Z}_2$ symmetry, the lightest dark sector particle in the model is stable and will be a good candidate for dark matter.
-The lepton and scalar particle content and the charge assignment of the particles are given in Table \ref{tab:tab1}.
+The lepton and scalar particle content and the charge assignment of the particles are given in Tab.\ref{tab:tab1}.

 The \BSM invariant Yukawa Lagrangian relevant for neutrino mass generation is given as

 where $Y^N_{\alpha\beta}$ is the Yukawa matrix and $M_{\alpha\beta}$ is the Majorana mass matrix of the singlet fermions $N$.
 The current neutrino oscillation data implies that at least two neutrinos should be massive, which in turn means that we should have at least two generations of the fermion $N$.
 There is no maximum limit on the number of generations of $N$, however three generations are enough to generate masses for all three neutrinos.
 Here, we will use the minimum required two generations of $N$ for our analysis, however our main conclusions do not change even if more generations of $N$ are added to the model.